XingchenCedricXu/xingchencedricxu.github.io/_pages/research.md

 ## Human-Machine Intelligence (Education, Science, Innovation, and AI)

+Currently building a real platform alongside some exciting research.
+More on our "startup" effort soon.

 1. Multimodal AI Feedback Improves Teaching Quality and Student Engagement Nationwide But Unevenly
     - *Preliminary version appears in TRICS 2026 (Tulane), INFORMS 2026 (San Francisco).*
     - ● *[Reduced-form Analyses]*